Differentiable Clustering with Perturbed Spanning Forests: Algorithms for Spanning Forests

 As mentioned in Section \ref{sec:diffclust}, both $A^*_k(\Sigma)$ and $M^*_k(\Sigma)$ are calculated using Kruskal's algorithm \citep{kruskal1956shortest}.
 Our implementation of Kruskal's is tailored to our use: we first initialize both $A_k^*(\Sigma)$ and $M^*_k(\Sigma)$ as the identity matrix, and then sort the upper triangular entries of $\Sigma$.
 We build the maximum-weight spanning forest in the usual greedy manner, using $A^*_k(\Sigma)$ to keep track of edges in the forest and $M^*_k(\Sigma)$ to check if an edge can be added without creating a cycle, updating both matrices at each step of the algorithm.
 Once the forest has $k$ connected components, the algorithm terminates.
 This is done by keeping track of the number of edges that have been added at any time.

 We remark that our implementation takes the form as a single loop, with each step of the loop consisting only of matrix multiplications.
 For this reason it is fully compatible with auto-differentiation engines, such as JAX \citep{jax2018github}, Pytorch \citep{pytorch} and TensorFlow \citep{tensorflow}, and suitable for GPU/TPU acceleration.
 Therefore, our implementation differs from that of the standard Kruskal's algorithm, which used a disjoint union-find data structure (and hence is not compatible with auto-differentiation frameworks).
-Finally, our implementation of Kruskal's compatible with the perturbations module of the JAXOPT library, so that this operation and the Fenchel-Young losses can be automatically differentiated without requiring to be implemented.